 The topic of environmental politics is extremely broad, so please be aware that we shall not be able to cover all environmental topics; rather, our main goal will be to establish the necessary critical framework and tools to research and analyze environmental issues within political systems.
-You will have the opportunity, however, to choose an environmental topic of interest to you and to work as groups to perform further research, presenting the results of this research to the class (see below).
+You will have the opportunity, however, to choose an environmental topic of interest to you and to work in groups to perform further research, presenting the results of this research to the class and then debating a specific issue drawn from your research (see below).